masuma-riya/masuma-riya/README.md

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋

 ![Cover Image](link_to_your_cover_image)

 I'm a passionate front-end developer with a strong interest in building intuitive and dynamic user experiences.
-I specialize in using React.js, Tailwind CSS, and JavaScript to create modern web applications.
-I have experience working with Firebase for backend services, React Router for navigation, and integrating various APIs to enhance functionality.
+I specialize in using these technologies:

 ## 📊 Current Stats